iFurrion/DataVis/README.md

 7. The data should be displayed on the screen

 ### This project has been tested on opera, a chromium based browser.
 Therefore any other chromium based browser should also work.
-However, Firefox and Safari was never tested.
+However, Firefox and Safari were never tested.
 There is no reason for these two browsers to cause a problem.